spotonlive/laravel-facebook-ads/docs/02 Token.md

 ## Generate token

+### User token

+1. Run `$ php artisan facebookads:user:generate-token` from your console
-You can generate a token with the console command:
+2. Select the account you'd like to generate a token for
+3. Copy & paste the access token into your config `config/facebook-ads.php`

+### App token

-1. Run `$ php artisan facebookads:token:generate`
+1. Run `$ php artisan facebookads:app:generate-token` from your console
 2. Select the account you'd like to generate a token for
 3. Copy & paste the access token into your config `config/facebook-ads.php`